ovedaydin/CS300/README.md

 5. **Adaptability**: Designing programs with adaptability in mind means they can be more easily extended or modified to meet changing requirements.

 In summary, these projects have equipped me with valuable insights into efficient coding practices, data structures, and problem-solving techniques.
 These skills will undoubtedly serve me well as I continue to grow as a software developer.

+**What was the problem you were solving in the projects for this course?**

+In this README, the problem statement is covered in the "Problem Statement" section under "Project Overview."
+It explains the specific challenges and objectives for each project.

+**How did you approach the problem?
+Consider why data structures are important to understand.**

+You can find details on my approach to solving these problems in the "Approach" section.
+It explains the significance of data structures in software development and how I adopted a systematic approach to address the challenges.

+**How did you overcome any roadblocks you encountered while going through the activities or project?**

+The section titled "Overcoming Roadblocks" provides insight into how I dealt with challenges during the projects.
+It mentions strategies like problem decomposition, seeking help from online resources, debugging, reference materials, and iterative improvement.

+**How has your work on this project expanded your approach to designing software and developing programs?**

+The section titled "Evolving Software Design and Development" outlines how my work on these projects expanded my approach to software design and development.
+It mentions insights gained into data structures, algorithmic thinking, code organization, testing, and project planning.

+**How has your work on this project evolved the way you write programs that are maintainable, readable, and adaptable?**

+The section titled "Writing Maintainable, Readable, and Adaptable Programs" delves into how the projects have influenced the way I write programs.
+It emphasizes practices like modular code, coding standards, documentation, error handling, and adaptability.